Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Influence Maximization Semi-Bandit

 \subsection{Performance metrics}

 Recall that the agent's objective is to maximize the expected cumulative reward, which is equivalent to minimizing the expected cumulative regret.
-At each round $t$, $\imb$ needs to call an oracle $\oracle$ for solving an offline IM problem, which can be an approximation / randomized oracle.
-Naturally, this can lead to $\cO(n)$ cumulative regret, since at each round $t$ there is a non-diminishing regret due to the approximation / randomized nature of $\oracle$.
+The cumulative regret is the loss in reward (accumulated over rounds) because of the lack of knowledge of the activation probabilities.
+Observe that in each round $t$, $\imb$ needs to use an approximation/randomized algorithm $\oracle$ for solving the offline IM problem.
+Naturally, this can lead to $\cO(n)$ cumulative regret, since at each round there is a non-diminishing regret due to the approximation/randomized nature of $\oracle$.
 To analyze the performance of $\imb$ in such cases, we define a more appropriate performance metric, the scaled cumulative regret, as $R^{\eta}(n)=\sum_{t=1}^n \E \left[ \textstyle R_t^{\eta} \right]$, where $n$ is the number of steps, $\eta>0$ is the scale, and $R_t^{\eta} = f(\Sopt, \bw_t) -\frac{1}{\eta} f(\cS_t, \bw_t)$ is the $\eta$-scaled realized regret $R_t^{\eta}$ at round~$t$.
 When $\eta=1$, $R^{\eta}(n)$ reduces to the standard expected cumulative regret $R(n)$.